 Under the water’s surface, the two main seahorses present in the bay, the Short-Snouted and Spiney Seahorse, will be busy courting with a dance - a tango of sorts.

-On the sand, musicians and dancers replicate this courtship dance - a choreographed tango.
+On the sand, dancers replicate this courtship dance - a choreographed tango.
 Sharing food, with talks and activities, the procession rests.
 The Offering is made to the sea - a hidden world that increasingly needs our attention and support.

 No booking required.
 This is a free event to attend